 Most of the time, a bird that seems to be losing a lot of feathers is just going through a normal molt, and there is nothing wrong.
 Pet birds typically molt two to three times a year, and during a heavy molt the cage floor can look alarming, feathers can stick out at odd angles, and your bird may look scruffy for weeks.
-That said, "a lot of feathers" can sometimes cross a line into something that needs attention, so it helps to know exactly what you're looking at before deciding whether to wait it out or call an avian vet.

 Why Is My Bird Molting So Much?
 Causes and What to Do